guilhermelhr/unityro/README.md

 This project aims to port some of its functionalities to a modern engine, Unity.
 At the moment, UnityRO is fully functional as a map viewer.

+Checkout this flyby video of xmas https://youtu.be/utWuTgOIf_4 .

 ## Current Features

 Runtime threaded GRF loading